 Learn about our classes, who should attend and how to enroll.

 Who’s on the team?

-To teach classes, we pair community members who are experts in class topics with behavior specialists.
+To teach classes, we pair instructors who are experts in class topics with a variety of staff from the Burnett Adult Life Center.
 These specialists are trained to work with people who have developmental disabilities.
 The number of participants per instructor depends on the class topic.

-Children’s also works with other organizations to complement their services and offer a wide range of classes.
+Seattle Children’s also works with other organizations to complement their services and offer a wide range of classes.